varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/bonds.md

 When a U.S. Treasury bond matures, the U.S government repays the debt by paying the bond's par value.
 The bond's coupon rate determines the interest payment: the annual payment is the coupon rate times the bond's par value.
 The coupon rate, maturity date, and par value of the bond are part of the contract between the issuer, the U.S. government, and the bondholder (you).

 #### Pricing of U.S. Treasury Bounds
-A bond’s coupon payments, and the eventual repayment of the face value, occurs at least 20 years in the future.
+A bond’s coupon payments, and the eventual repayment of the face value, occurs many years in the future.
 Thus, the price an investor is willing to pay for a claim to those payments depends on the future value of the dollars that will be received versus the present value of the face value of the bond.

 ````{prf:definition} Fixed Coupon Rate Bond Pricing
 :label: defn-fixed-r-bond-pricing